Updated to: 21 August 2019Download as PDF

 Sector specific procedures or regulations on EIA

-Some other sector laws require E(S)IA among which:
+Some other sector laws also require E(S)IA incuding:

 - Law 94/001 of 20 January 1994 on forestry, wildlife and fisheries.